 Determination of the specific nature of the sexual offense of the patient should be noted and documented in the chart.

-Appropriate analysis as to whether the patient poses a serious or imminent threat to the health or safety of the employees, staff, and other persons (parishioners, students) should be made.
+Appropriate analysis by the clinician as to whether the patient poses a serious or imminent threat to the health or safety of the employees, staff, and other persons (parishioners, students) should be made.
 The analysis should be made specific to a “particular danger,” rather than whether the patient poses a general threat.

 Communication with the probation officer or the parole officer of the patient should be initiated with the acknowledgement and consent of the patient and with the concomitant obtaining of appropriate release forms by the clinician.
-Failure to consent on the part of the patient
+Failure to consent on the part of the patient will result in the patient not being seen by the SCG clinician.
+The patient will be referred to other resources in the community for help.

 Consent by the patient for the SCG clinician to see the patient is a requirement.
 Failure to provide consent for the clinician to communicate with the parole or probation officer will result in the patient not being seen by the SCG clinician.
 The patient will be referred to other resources in the community for help.

 Should the patient miss a scheduled appointment, the parole or probation officer is to be notified of this occurrence and the clinician should make appropriate documentation in the patient’s chart.